-The Learning Resource Center (LRC) serves students who need assistance in courses or who desire to improve skills such as reading, writing, note taking, test taking and study strategies—skills necessary for effective university-level learning.
-The LRC also provides services that support, supplement and enrich the University’s regular academic curriculum.
+The Learning Resource Center (LRC) provides students with resources and opportunities to achieve academic success as well as those who desire to improve skills, such as reading, writing, note taking, test taking and study strategies—skills necessary for effective university-level learning.
+The LRC also provides services that support, supplement and enrich the university’s regular academic curriculum.

-Writing Center: Writing Center consultants help students with academic, professional and personal writing, such as essays, reports, research papers, business letters, resumes and more.
-They also work with students to develop effective strategies for time management, critical reading, note taking and test taking.
-Additionally, consultants assist students preparing to take the Upper Division Writing Proficiency Examination.
-An appointment is necessary: walk-ins are accepted only when appointments are not booked.
+Writing Center: Writing Center consultants/tutors help students from first year through graduate school with academic, professional and personal writing, such as essays, reports, research papers, business letters, resumes and more.
+They will work with students to develop effective strategies for critical reading, analytical thinking, time management, multimedia presentations, note taking, and test taking.
+Additionally, assistance is provided to students who are preparing to take the Upper Division Writing Proficiency Examination.
+The Writing Center offers real time, one-on-one appointments in person and online, and holds academic skills workshops throughout the semester.
+Lastly, we offer asynchronous feedback for graduate students working on capstone and thesis projects.
+An appointment is highly recommended for one-on-one appointments; walk-in/drop-in is available only when consultants are not booked or appointments cancel.

-Supplemental Instruction for Approaches to University Writing 113: UNIV 061/UNIV 062 is a mandatory corequisite course for students enrolled in AAS, AFRS, CAS, CHS, ENGL, LING or QS 113A/B. Students receive a maximum of 1 additional unit of non-baccalaureate credit per semester.
-UNIV 061/062 SI sessions are led by experienced peers who have been successful in writing courses.
-SI sessions support students in their critical reading, expository writing and research skills.
+Supplemental Instruction (SI) for Approaches to University Writing: UNIV 060, UNIV 061/UNIV 062 is a corequisite course for students who are enrolled in all sections of 113A/B and designated sections of AAS, AFRS, CAS, CHS, ENGL, LING or QS 115.
+Students receive a maximum of 1 additional unit of non-baccalaureate credit per semester.
+SI sessions are led by advanced peers who have been successful in writing courses.
+SI sessions support students as they enrich their critical reading, expository writing and research skills.

-Science Math and Related Topics Lab: The SMART Lab offers individual and small-group tutoring for such subjects as Biology, Chemistry, Economics and Physics, as well as numerous Math courses, including algebra, calculus and statistics.
-The SMART Lab operates Monday-Friday.
-No appointment is necessary.
+Science, Math and Related Topics (SMART) Lab: The SMART Lab offers walk-in individual and small-group tutoring for Accounting, Biology, Chemistry, Economics, Physics, numerous Math courses, including algebra, calculus, math ideas, and statistics, as well as Music, Art, History, Psychology and many other subjects.
+Appointments are also available.

-Supplemental Instruction: Supplemental Instruction (UNIV 060) is an academic-assistance program designed to help students master difficult course material in historically challenging classes.
-Students participate in a series of weekly peer-facilitated, small-group study sessions that focus on learning strategies and problem-solving skills specific to the corresponding lecture course.
-Students enroll in UNIV 060 for 1-unit, non-baccalaureate credit.
+Supplemental Instruction (SI): Supplemental Instruction (UNIV 060) is an academic-assistance program designed to help students master difficult course material in historically challenging classes.
+Led by students who have successfully completed the course, individuals in SI participate in a series of weekly peer-facilitated, small-group study sessions that focus on learning strategies, problem-solving skills and test reviews specific to the corresponding lecture course.
+Students enroll in UNIV 060 for 1-unit, CR/NC non-baccalaureate credit.

 Director: Rashawn Green